-To pursue a complaint please contact the practice manager who will deal with your concerns appropriately.
+To pursue a complaint please contact the Patient Services Manager who will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure from reception.
-Alternatively, please click on the link below.
+Alternatively, please click here.

 Click here to view the website for Healthwatch Dorset for guidance regarding making complaints or raising concerns.
 They are "the independent champion for people who use health and social care services."